 - 1. Refusing to address a student by a name and the pronouns consistent with the student's gender identity - 2.
 Disciplining or disparaging a student or excluding the student from participating in activities, for behavior or appearance that is consistent with the student's gender identity or that does not conform to stereotypical notions of masculinity or femininity, as applicable - 3.
 Blocking a student's entry to the restroom that corresponds to the student's gender identity - 4.
 Taunting a student because the student participates in an athletic activity more typically favored by a student of the other sex - 5.
-Revealing a student's transgender status to individuals who do not have a legitimate need for the information, without the student's consent - 6.
+Revealing a student's gender identity to individuals who do not have a legitimate need for the information, without the student's consent - 6.
 Using gender-specific slurs - 7.
-Physically assaulting a student motivated by hostility toward the student because of the student's gender, gender identity, or gender expression
+Physically assaulting a student motivated by hostility toward the student because of the student's gender, gender identity, or gender expression facilities that correspond with a student's gender identity, improper disclosure of a student's gender identity, discriminatory enforcement of a dress code, and other instances of gender-based harassment.

-The district's uniform complaint procedures (AR 1312.3) or Title IX sexual harassment procedures (AR 5145.71), as applicable, shall be used to report and resolve complaints alleging discrimination against transgender and gender-nonconforming students.
+The district's uniform complaint procedures (AR 1312.3) or Title IX sexual harassment procedures (AR 5145.71), as applicable, shall be used to report and resolve complaints alleging discrimination against intersex, nonbinary, transgender, and gender-nonconforming students.

-Examples of bases for complaints include, but are not limited to, the above list, as well as improper rejection by the district of a student's asserted gender identity, denial of access to facilities that correspond with a student's gender identity, improper disclosure of a student's transgender status, discriminatory enforcement of a dress code, and other instances of gender-based harassment.
+Examples of bases for complaints include, but are not limited to, the above list, as well as improper rejection by the district of a student's asserted gender identity, denial of access to

-To ensure that transgender and gender-nonconforming students are afforded the same rights, benefits, and protections provided to all students by law and Board policy, the district shall address each situation on a case-by-case basis, in accordance with the following guidelines:
+To ensure that intersex, nonbinary, transgender, and gender-nonconforming students are afforded the same rights, benefits, and protections provided to all students by law and Board policy, the district shall address each situation on a case-by-case basis, in accordance with the following guidelines: